anindyadas2001/anindyadas2001/README.md

 =============================

 ### About Me
-I am a 2024-Graduate with a B.Tech Degree in Computer Science and Engineering.

 ```
+I Graduatedn in 2024  with a B.Tech Degree in Computer Science and Engineering.
 I'm a passionate learner and enthusiast in :
 Analysing and Managing Database,
 Cloud Technologies (Primarily with AWS ),  Azure .